chas-academy/u06-trello-clone-axelra82/README.md

 User should be able to:

-- drag card between three columns (todo, doing, done), minimum
+- drag task between three lists (todo, doing, done), minimum
-- click card to see card content (dialog)
+- click task to see task content (dialog)
-- see multiple tabs in card for more info
+- see multiple tabs in task for more info
-- set card deadline (datepicker)
+- set task deadline (datepicker)

 ## Requirements